Foreign Licensing Information

 Several Central and South American countries are signatories to the CITEL (Inter-American Telecommunication Commission) Agreement, whereby amateurs can operate from member countries without seeking a special license.
 A United States citizen is required to obtain an International Amateur Radio Permit (IARP), which according to the CITEL Agreement, may be issued by a member-society of the International Amateur Radio Union.
 The ARRL is the IARU member society for the US.

-Participating IARP countries are: Argentina, Brazil, Canada, Peru, United States of America, Uruguay, and Venezuela.
+Participating IARP countries are: Argentina, Brazil, Canada, El Salvador, Panama, Paraguay, Peru, Trinidad and Tobago, United States of America, Uruguay, and Venezuela.

 The IARP permit describes its authority in four different languages and is available from the ARRL.

 Per the ARRL's web site, there are two classes of IARP's.
 Class

 1 requires knowledge of the international Morse code and carries all operating

 privileges.
 For US licenses, Technician Plus, General, Advanced or Extra class

 US licensees will qualify for Class 1.
 The Class 2 IARP does not require knowledge

 of Morse code and has all operating privileges above 30 MHz.
 For US licenses,